bentonperet/Saga/Saga Pryor DC/Basis of Design/Appendix - Electrical House Design Notes.md

 This section addresses the physical logistics of the selected "Shared Redundant" architecture using "Prefabricated E-Houses."

+### E-House Specifications

+**Configuration:** 2 E-Houses (E-House A for Ring A, E-House B for Ring B)

+**Dimensions:** Each E-House is 14' W × 260' L (3,640 SF)

+**Construction:** Each E-House is constructed from 6-7 connected prefabricated modules (each 40-50 ft long)

+**Phase 1 Delivery:** Both E-Houses delivered complete with full 260' length.
+Equipment for Phase 1 is pre-installed; reserved space and conduit stubs provided for Phases 2-4 equipment.

+**Phasing Strategy:** Equipment added to reserved spaces within existing E-Houses in Phases 2-4.
+No additional E-House modules or building envelope modifications required after Phase 1 delivery.

+### LV Transformer Yard

+**Configuration:** 11 × 3.5 MVA oil-filled transformers (13.8kV/480V) on outdoor concrete pads with oil containment

+**Location:** Adjacent to E-Houses in electrical equipment yard

+**Allocation:** 6 transformers on pads near E-House A (Ring A), 5 transformers on pads near E-House B (Ring B)

+**Separation:** Transformers are separate from E-Houses to simplify E-House design (no oil containment inside climate-controlled enclosures)

+### Physical Layout

-- **Placement:** The two E-House systems (A and B) will be placed as two long, parallel rows of modules in the equipment yard.
-As the site grows, new modules will be added to the ends of these rows, extending their length.
+- **Placement:** The two E-House systems (A and B) are placed as two long, parallel rows in the south electrical equipment yard.
+LV transformers on outdoor pads are positioned adjacent to their respective E-Houses.

 - **Interconnection:** All power and data cabling from the E-Houses to the data halls will be routed via **underground duct banks**.
     - These duct banks (concrete-encased conduits) are installed _before_ the E-House pads are poured.
     - The E-Houses are built with pre-cut openings in the floor, which align with the conduit "stub-ups" from the duct bank.
-    - This design ensures that cabling for the _furthest_ E-House modules simply runs **underneath** the concrete pads of the closer modules.
+    - Transformer pads have conduit stubs connecting to adjacent E-House MV/LV gear.

-- **Redundancy:** At no point do cables from the "A" E-House pass _through_ the "B" E-House (or vice versa).
+- **Redundancy:** At no point do cables from the "A" E-House or Ring A transformers pass _through_ the "B" E-House (or vice versa).
 The duct banks maintain 100% physical separation of the A/B power paths, which is critical for a Tier III, concurrently maintainable design.
 This is a standard and robust industry practice.

 ---